codemod-com/website/cms/automations/next-13-replace-next-router.md

   title: Next V13 - Replace Next Router | Codemod.com Automations
   og:title: Next V13 - Replace Next Router | Codemod.com Automations
   twitter:title: Next V13 - Replace Next Router | Codemod.com Automations
-  description: Since Next.js 13.4, you can use the following hooks from the `next/navigation` module: twitter:card: Since Next.js 13.4, you can use the following hooks from the `next/navigation` module:
+  description: Since Next.js 13.4, you can use the following hooks from the `next/navigation` module. twitter:card: Since Next.js 13.4, you can use the following hooks from the `next/navigation` module.
 ---
 Since Next.js 13.4, you can use the following hooks from the `next/navigation` module: